 State Data on Medicaid-Eligible School Health Services & Providers

-In 2014, the federal government reversed a longstanding Medicaid policy, known as the free-care rule, that limited the ability of school districts to seek Medicaid funding for school-based health services.
+In 2014, the federal government reversed a longstanding Medicaid policy that limited the ability of school districts to seek Medicaid funding for school-based health services.
 The new policy made clear that states can seek reimbursement for all medically necessary services provided to all students enrolled in Medicaid.

 The map and state data below provide an overview of each state’s current school Medicaid program, including the types of school health services and providers eligible for Medicaid reimbursement.
 School district leaders and children’s health advocates, along with representatives of state Medicaid and education agencies, can use this information to strengthen and expand school Medicaid programs.

 Other resources include A Guide to Expanding Medicaid-Funded School Health Services, which outlines opportunities to advance state policy changes required to access federal funds, and the State Activity Tracker, which provides related state documents along with a summary of state efforts to expand school Medicaid.

 The accordion section below the map includes Medicaid-covered services, eligibility and billing providers, plus Medicaid-qualified school nursing and behavioral health personnel in all 50 states and the District of Columbia.
 (Please check this information with the appropriate state agencies as the latest coverage may not be reflected.)